Synonym(s)

 EtiopathogenesisThis section has been translated automatically.

 Chronic, neutrophilic folliculitis associated with destruction of the terminal hair follicles and secondary involvement of the apocrine sweat glands.
-In some patients, follicular hyperkeratosis with subsequent superinfection can be detected (see acne inversa; acne triad or acne tetrad).
+In some patients, follicular hyperkeratosis with subsequent superinfection can be detected (see below acne inversa; acne triad or acne tetrad).
 In other patients, however, follicular hyperkeratoses cannot be detected.
 Otherwise, the clinical picture of chronic destructive inflammation of the skin and subcutis is largely identical.

-Genetic predispositions:
+Genetic dispositions:

 - Crohn's disease: Associations with Crohn's disease have been described - the risk of developing HDS is increased threefold (Garg et al 2018).